 For degree program consolidation resulting in minor degree changes, Academic Affair’s “Existing College, Department, Degree Program, Certificate Program Change Request Title Change, Degree Designation, Content Change, or CIP Change” checklist will be followed.

-ACADEMIC UNIT DISCONTINUANCE
+V. ACADEMIC UNIT DISCONTINUANCE

 The Provost shall establish an internal process and transition plan for academic personnel whose positions are discontinued and for those whose jobs are affected by an academic unit discontinuance.
 This process should include a review committee comprised of deans, department heads, and faculty in the terminated unit/college and in the new unit/college, if applicable.
 Consultation with relevant academic units will be necessary to avoid any accreditation issues or unintended consequences.